Jiaoyang-Li/Jiaoyang-Li.github.io/_research/warehouse.md

 how to decompose the lifelong problem to one-shot MAPF problems and solve it efficiently, and how to handle robot dynamics and uncertainties during execution.

+[^1]: More details on MAPF can be found in our research on [Foundations of MAPF](https://jiaoyangli.me/research/mapf/)

 ## Combined Task and Path Planning